Tony Kofy was 16 when he fell from the third floor of a building: as he fell, time seemed to go slowly, and many images materialized before his eyes.

 When, almost by a miracle, Tony woke up and returned home, he felt he was a different person.
 He didn't want to go back to his life "before he died".
 Over the next few weeks, the images continued to resurface in his mind.
-He felt that he was being "shown something" and that those images showed his future.
+He felt that he was being "shown something" and that those images showed him his future.

 Today, Tony Kofi he is one of the most successful jazz musicians in England.
 There he is.

 Among the accounts of people who survived death, it is rare to find people who said they saw the future before they died.

 It is not at all uncommon, however, for people to report having witnessed multiple scenes from their past.
 After all, this is where the phrase "my life has passed before my eyes" comes from.

 But what explains this phenomenon?
 Psychologists have proposed a number of explanations.
 Steve Taylor, a psychologist at the University of Leeds, believes that the key to understanding Tony's experience lies in a different interpretation of time itself.

 When life passes before our eyes before dying